sid-nawale/Wheather-app/README.md

 # Wheather-app
-This is a wheather predicting app, made by using html, css and javascript
+This is a wheather predicting app, made by using html, css and javascript. we can analyse wheather from any city.